 The mechanism of injury provides a snapshot of how participants were injured.
 Falls were the most common type of injury that occurred among RHSCIR participants.
 A traumatic SCI as a result of a fall can be caused by a slip on the sidewalk to something more severe such as a fall from an apartment balcony.
-Falls were followed by transportation, sports and assault as the most common types of injuries.
-The type of injury was associated with age.
-For example, the average age for people who experienced an assault was 38 years old and the average age of people who experienced a fall was 63 years old, whereas for sports and transport related injuries the averages ages were 41 and 43 years old respectively.
+Falls were followed by transportation and sports as the most common types of injuries, with assault and other reasons being less common.
+The mechanism of injury was also found to be associated with age.
+For example, the average age for people who experienced a fall was 61 years old, whereas for sports and transport related injuries the average ages were 41 and 43 years old, respectively.

-The average age for people who experienced a transport-related injury was 43 YFARS OLD
+The average age for people who experienced a transport-related injury was 43 VEARS OLD

-The average age for people who experienced a fall was 63 YEARS OLD
+The average age for people who experienced a fall was

-Hospitals that have specialized spinal cord injury programs and participate in RHSCIR are considered the leading spinal cord injury care centre in their geographic area.
-According to recent research, individuals who are admitted early to a hospital that specializes in SCI care and are cared for by a specialized SCI team, have better outcomes compared to individuals who are not admitted early (longer than 48 hours) to a SCI-specialized hospital and do not receive specialized care.2
+Hospitals that deliver specialized SCI care and participate in RHSCIR are considered leading SCI centres in their geographic area.
+According to recent research, individuals who are admitted early to a hospital that specializes in SCI care, and are cared for by a specialized SCI team, have better outcomes compared to individuals who are not admitted early (longer than 48 hours) to a SCI-specialized hospital and do not receive specialized care.

-RHSCIR data showed that 81% of RHSCIR participants were admitted to a RHSCIR Acute Hospital within 24-hours from injury regardless of whether they first went to a non-RHSCIR Hospital.
-As you'll see in the care pathway on the next page, just under half of the participants enrolled in RHSCIR were initially admitted to a non-RHSCIR Hospital.
+RHSCIR data showed that 82% of RHSCIR participants were admitted to a RHSCIR Acute Hospital within 24-hours from injury regardless of whether they first went to a non-RHSCIR Hospital.
+As you'll see in the care pathway on the next page, just under half the time, participants enrolled in RHSCIR were initially admitted to a non-RHSCIR Hospital.